capaj/graphtype/README.md

 # Related projects

-This project was initially forked from early version of
+This project was initially forked from an early version of

 - https://github.com/acro5piano/typed-graphqlify

-Currently it is much more like this project: https://github.com/helios1138/graphql-typed-client Probably most important difference is graphql-typed-client requires [whole schema.json to be loaded at runtime](https://github.com/helios1138/graphql-typed-client/issues/7).
+Currently it is much more like this project: https://github.com/helios1138/graphql-typed-client

+- Probably most important difference is graphql-typed-client requires [whole schema.json to be loaded at runtime](https://github.com/helios1138/graphql-typed-client/issues/7).
 This generated file can be very big for complex schemas, so that's why I decided to maintain project as a ligtweight alternative to graphql-typed-client.